saltstack/salt/doc/topics/spm/index.rst

 Building a Package
 ------------------
 Once a ``FORMULA`` file has been created, it is placed into the root of the formula that is to be turned into a package.
-The the ``spm build`` command is used to turn that formula into a package:
+The ``spm build`` command is used to turn that formula into a package:

 .. code-block:: bash